-Many US oncologists not satisfied with work-life balanceMarch 13th, 2014 in Cancer /
+Many US oncologists not satisfied with work-life balanceMarch 13, 2014 in Medicine & Health / Cancer

 (HealthDay)—About one-third of U.S. oncologists report being satisfied with work-life balance (WLB), which is lower than for other medical specialties, according to a study published online March 10 in the Journal of Clinical Oncology.

 Tait D. Shanafelt, M.D., from the Mayo Clinic in Rochester, Minn., and colleagues surveyed U.S. oncologists to examine satisfaction with WLB and career plans.
 Data were analyzed from 1,058 oncologists who completed full-length surveys and were not yet retired.